lxtrichard/Relational-Database/README.md

 #### Grading
 ```
-- Commpile Test 4pts
+- Commpile Test 10pts
-- App Test 4pts
-- DB Test 4pts
-- Tables Test 4pts
+- Tables Test 10pts
-- Insert Test 4pts
+- Insert Test 25pts
-- Select Test 80pts
+- Select Test 55pts
 ```

 ## Submitting Your Work
-#### Due Wednesday, May 7, 2022 at 11:30pm
+#### Due Tuesday, May 10, 2022 at 11:30pm

 Make sure your code compiles, and meets the requirements given above.
 Also make sure you updated your students.json file with the name of each contributor.
-Also make sure that your "version" statement outputs "version 0.5".
+Also make sure that your "version" statement outputs "version 0.6".
+Check your work into git as usual.
+(If you aren't using the command line version of git by now...it's time you start).

+Good luck!